Zloied/classification-app/README.md

-### Flower knowledge base application with option to recognize a flower image and retrieve information based on the outcome .
+### Flower knowledge base application with an option to recognize a flower image and retrieve information based on the outcome.

  Web application based of Angular FE, Spark and Spring Boot as back-end.